Financial Times: HTSI

 Some media commentators were taken aback by the online launch of a website supporting conspicuous consumption during the financial austerity of the late-2000s recession.
-The magazine has been derided in rival publishers' blogs, as "repellent" in the Telegraph and "a latter-day Ab Fab manual" in the Guardian.
+The magazine has been derided in rival publishers' blogs, as "repellent" in the Telegraph and "a latter-day Ab Fab manual" in The Guardian.
 A 'well-thumbed' copy of the supplement was found when rebel forces broke into Colonel Gaddafi's Tripoli compound during the 2011 Libyan Civil War.

-In September 2021 Arabic version of HTSI was launched by Othman Al Omeir, founder of Elaph online newspaper.
+In September 2021, an Arabic version of HTSI was launched by Othman Al Omeir, founder of Elaph online newspaper.
 HTSI Arabic is published in London.

+The name of the magazine was changed in 2022 from How to Spend It to HTSI.

 Editorial stance

 The FT advocates free markets, and is in favour of globalisation.
 During the 1980s, it supported Margaret Thatcher and Ronald Reagan's monetarist policies.
 It has supported the UK Labour Party in the past, including at the general election in 1992 when Neil Kinnock was Labour leader.
 The FT's editorials tend to be pro-European.
 The FT was firmly opposed to the Iraq War.
 Due to its advocacy of free markets and free trade, it is often identified as centrist to centre-right in its political positions.

-The modern FT is a product of a merger of two smaller newspapers in 1945; since that time, the paper had backed the Conservatives fairly consistently, but Labour's tacking to the centre, combined with the Conservatives' embracement of Euroscepticism, led the FT to reverse course and back Labour from 1992 until 2010, when the FT returned to the Conservative party.
-Euroscepticism further drove a wedge between the FT and the Conservatives in 2019, when the paper refused to make an endorsement, appalled at Labour's socialist economic policies (for wanting to "reverse, not revise, the Thatcherite revolution of the 1980s") and the Conservatives commitment to a hard Brexit.
+The modern FT is a product of a merger of two smaller newspapers in 1945; since that time, the paper had backed the Conservatives fairly consistently, but Labour's tacking to the centre, combined with the Conservatives' embrace of Euroscepticism, led the FT to reverse course and back Labour from 1992 until 2010, when the FT returned to the Conservative Party.
+Euroscepticism further drove a wedge between the FT and the Conservatives in 2019, when the paper refused to make an endorsement, opposed to Labour's socialist economic policies (for wanting to "reverse, not revise, the Thatcherite revolution of the 1980s") and the Conservatives' commitment to a hard Brexit.

+In respect of the Russian invasion of Ukraine, FT commentator Martin Wolf expressed support for Ukraine.

+Two years before the invasion of Ukraine by Russia, the FT offered an interview to the Russian President Vladimir Putin.
+The interview received praise, as it offered an unusual access to the Russian leader's thinking.
+President Putin used the interview to state his opinions about the value of liberal democracy.
+The Ukrainian newspaper Kyiv Post accused the FT of asking President Putin softball questions, and said the interviewers failed to hold Putin to account.